kabakadev/ai_card_generate_backend/docs/intasend_integration_complete.md

 - We went through identifier mismatches, webhook auth, ngrok woes, and status API quirks.
 - We iteratively built tools, debug endpoints, and deep logging.
 - We finally fixed the pipeline so that payments → webhooks → subscriptions → AI features all work smoothly.
+- We even caught a **one-letter env var typo** that nearly derailed everything.

 🔥 The Flashlearn backend now has **production-grade payment reconciliation**.

+---

+Do you want me to also add a **“Common Pitfalls” appendix** at the bottom of the doc with things like “double-check env var spelling,” “always log key prefixes,” etc., so it’s an easy checklist for the next deploy?